 Michael Perry, Executive Vice President of Progressive AE

 Michael Perry is the Executive Vice President of Progressive AE, a full-service architectural firm with offices in Grand Rapids MI, and Charlotte NC.
 Michael served as the Principal Architect on the Mary Free Bed YMCA, the first building to be certified by the Global Universal Design Commission for its implementation of Universal Design standards.
 The new facility, which has experienced exceptional member growth and national recognition, allows people of all abilities the opportunity to participate in health and wellness activities.
 Through Michael’s leadership, Progressive AE has become a leader in the application of Universal Design in built environments.
 In his position, his responsibilities are centered on providing principal level leadership to clients, driving new business innovation activities, providing strategic advice across projects and team-wide guidance.

 Shelley Siegel, President of Universal Design & Education Network

 Shelley Siegel, FASID is founder of Universal Design & Education Network, a Universal Design focused interior design firm, as well as a consulting designer with Siegel Design Group, Inc., a design-build company she owns with her husband, Roy Siegel.
 Siegel has over 30 years of experience in the interior design industry and a nuanced understanding of “beyond compliance” accessibility goals as evidenced in Universal Design, aging in place, and more.
-She is an educator and lecturer, has ADA expertise, and in 2016 was appointed to the U.S. Access Board, which is a presidential appointment.
+She is an educator and lecturer, has ADA expertise.
 Siegel has broad expertise in Universal Design in residential, commercial, and healthcare environments.